-Ideally, your workforce should be harmonious and easy to manage.
+If you're an employer or someone managing staff your aim will of course be to create a harmonious workforce.
 However, even the best workplaces encounter staff issues.
 The key question is when does employee behaviour become insubordination?

-In business terms, it’s when a staff member actively disobeys the order of a superior.
+In business terms, it’s when a staff member actively disobeys the instructions of a superior.

-However, this is somewhat vague.
-For example, what if an employee refuses to obey a request, rather than an order?
-Or, what if they frequently display insolent behaviour?
-When does that become insubordination?
+This definition of subordination is, however, somewhat vague.
+For example, what if an employee refuses to obey a request, rather than an instruction?
+What if your employee frequently displays insolent behaviour?
+Good line managers understand when that becomes insubordination.